Understanding the Differences Between Pipe Relining and Pipe Replacement

 When to choose | Minor damages like cracks or minor leaks | Severe damages like collapses or breaks |

-Frequently Asked Question
+Frequently Asked Questions

-What is the difference between traditional pipe replacement and differ from relining pipe?
+What is the difference between traditional pipe replacement and differ from pipe relining?

-Which method is cheaper - the pipe relining method or traditional pipe replacement?
+Which is more cost-effective - pipe relining or traditional replacement?

 Can all types of pipes be reflined?

-How long will the process of relining pipes last?
+How long does the process of relining pipes last?

 Additional Information